Want to reduce your tax bill? Make sure you’re aware and taking advantage of tax write-offs…

 Knowing what’s deductible and what rules apply to each deductible gives you information you can use to reduce your taxable income, your tax bill, and get the best tax return possible.
 This post gave you details on 17 of the most common tax write-offs to help you achieve precisely that.

-From home office expenses, business meals, and business trips to dues, business insurance, and retirement contributions, you should now have a pretty good understanding of what you can and cannot deduct on your tax return.
+From home office expenses, business meals, and business trips to dues, business health insurance premiums, and retirement contributions, you should now have a pretty good understanding of what you can and cannot deduct on your tax return.

 However, understanding tax write-offs is one thing.
-Keeping track of them is another.
+Keeping track of them and filing taxes is another.

 The better approach is to use accounting software like FreshBooks which helps simplify expense tracking and other more complex accounting tasks.
 With FreshBooks, you can: